 Columbia Law School is thrilled to offer a unique and exciting new pathway to our School.
 Through our new Leadership Experience Admission Deferral (LEAD) fellowship program, Columbia Law School seeks to admit and support self-starting undergraduate students, who plan to launch meaningful ventures in the public or private spheres prior to entering law school.

 The Law School believes that by undertaking such initiatives, LEAD Fellows will necessarily draw upon and refine their leadership talents, as well as other important skills such as problem-solving, time-management, innovation, negotiation, communication, and strategic-planning—all of which are indispensable to success in law school.
 In turn, LEAD Fellows will matriculate at the Law School well-positioned to further hone those skills in the legal context before undertaking post-law school professional pursuits.

 WHAT IT IS:

-The Columbia Law School LEAD Fellowship Program is an experimental, special, deferred admissions program open only to students who are currently completing their junior or senior year at one of Columbia University’s undergraduate institutions, specifically: Columbia College, Barnard College, the School of Engineering and Applied Science, or the School of General Studies (collectively, the "Colleges").
-Prospective students from the Colleges who are interested in pursuing a JD degree from Columbia Law School and who also aspire to found, expand, partner with, and/or advance a commercial or nonprofit venture are invited to apply to the Law School through the LEAD Fellowship Program.
-In addition to being granted assured, deferred admission to the Law School, successful applicants will be considered for a funding grant of up to $10,000 to enable them to finance and pursue their project, venture, or activity during a two-year mandatory gap period between completing their undergraduate studies and commencing their studies at the Law School.
+The Columbia Law School LEAD Fellowship Program is an experimental, special, deferred admissions program open to students who are currently completing their junior or senior year.
+Prospective students who are interested in pursuing a JD degree from Columbia Law School and who also aspire to found, expand, partner with, and/or advance a commercial or nonprofit venture are invited to apply to the Law School through the LEAD Fellowship Program.
+In addition to being granted assured, deferred admission to the Law School, certain successful applicants will be considered for a funding grant of up to $10,000 to enable them to finance and pursue their project, venture, or activity during a two-year mandatory gap period between completing their undergraduate studies and commencing their studies at the Law School.

 HOW IT WORKS: